Will the Bucks cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- Milwaukee's 32 games this season have gone over this contest's total of 259.5 points six times.
+- In seven of 33 games this season, Milwaukee and its opponents have gone over 258.5 points.

-- Milwaukee has an average total of 243.9 in its contests this year, 15.6 fewer points than this game's over/under.
+- Milwaukee has had an average of 243.6 points in its games this season, 14.9 fewer than this matchup's total.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!